 - Possibilities: press and release once to fine-tune, press and hold to make large change? move between minutes/seconds and set separately?

 - Comes mounted on a breakout board, header unsoldered.
-After you solder on header, you'll have easy connect via jumpers.
+Solder on header and you'll have easy connect via jumpers.

 - Manufacturer datasheet for switch.
 It is basically 5 push buttons bundled into one component.
 Pinout labels are on underside of board.